Healthy Homes Assessment Bridge Pā

 What We Do

-We value your money We conduct detailed examinations to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own home.
+We are serious about your investment We conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing the house.

-We are specialised in a range of solutions to ensure you are fully updated on the condition of any property you may be looking to purchase or sell along with other services.
+We offer a wide range of services to make sure that you are completely informed about the condition of any property that you might be looking to purchase or sell as well as additional solutions.

-We have a systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into the reports, you can actually see any problems that might be identified.
-Through our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family and friends.
+We have a systematic approach to inspecting your property and the latest software technology which includes digital photos in your reports, you can actually see any issues identified.
+With our comprehensive report, it is no wonder we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports